Decipherment of cuneiform: Proper names

 In the early days of cuneiform decipherment, the reading of proper names presented the greatest difficulties.
 However, there is now a better understanding of the principles behind the formation and the pronunciation of the thousands of names found in historical records, business documents, votive inscriptions, literary productions, and legal documents.
 The primary challenge was posed by the characteristic use of old Sumerian non-phonetic logograms in other languages that had different pronunciations for the same symbols.
 Until the exact phonetic reading of many names was determined through parallel passages or explanatory lists, scholars remained in doubt or had recourse to conjectural or provisional readings.
 However, in many cases, there are variant readings, the same name being written phonetically (in whole or in part) in one instance and logographically in another.

 Digital approaches

 Computer-based methods are being developed to digitise tablets and help decipher texts.
-In 2023 it was shown that automatic high-quality translation of cuneiform languages like Akkadian can be achieved using Natural Language Processing methods with convolutional neural networks.
+In 2023, it was shown that automatic high-quality translation of cuneiform languages like Akkadian can be achieved using Natural Language Processing methods with convolutional neural networks.

-In November 2023, generative artificial intelligence managed to make accurate records of cuneiform writing with a three-dimensional scan and model capable of appreciating the depth of the impression left by the stylus in the clay and the distance between the symbols and the wedges.
-The Region Based Convolutional Neural Network was trained on 3D models of 1,977 cuneiform tablets, with detailed annotations of 21,000 cuneiform signs and 4,700 wedges.
+In November 2023, researchers made more accurate records of cuneiform writing with three-dimensional scans and a Region Based Convolutional Neural Network capable of appreciating the depth of the impression left by the stylus in the clay and the distance between the symbols and the wedges.
+The neural network was trained on 3D models of 1,977 cuneiform tablets, with detailed annotations of 21,000 cuneiform signs and 4,700 wedges.